cyclingProfessor/humannetwork/README.md

 A network simulator for a STEM challenge activity.

-Can be used in alecture to introduce concepts of the internet since it now elies only on a client web browser that supports WebSocket.
+Can be used in a lecture to introduce concepts of the Internet since it now relies only on a client web browser that supports WebSocket.

 It is made of two parts: a server which controls the topology and quality of the network, and a client that pupils can use to receive,build and send messages to each other.